sunhs/lgf-file-browser/README.md

 ## Configuration

-- `lgf-file-browser.filterFilePatterns` A list of regex patterns.
-This is used to filter the files when you press `C-f` in the file browser.
-Note that this doesn't apply when you're searching in projects, where instead `Files: Exclude` from the VSCode settings would take effect.
+- `lgf-file-browser.filterGlobPatterns` A list of glob patterns to filter out search results.
+- `lgf-file-browser.projectConfFiles` A list of filenames (e.g., `.git`) indicating that the directory containing one or more of them is a project.
+- `lgf-file-browser.projectDotIgnoreFiles` A list of filenames (e.g., `.gitignore`) that will be used to extend `lgf-file-browser.filterGlobPatterns` when searching in a project.

 ## Limitation and Known Issues